Medina sandstone

 Medina sandstone is a geographic subset of the Medina Group stratigraphic formation in New York State and beyond.
 The name refers specifically to sandstone first quarried in Medina, New York, and later quarried in other locations in Orleans County and adjacent quarries in Monroe County to the east and Niagara County to the west.
-Medina sandstone was widely used to pave the streets of early U.S. cities because it was sufficiently hard to stand long and severe service, and in wearing, it maintained a flat, even surface where granite would wear round and acquire a smooth slippery polish.
-The Medina stone was also a highly desirable building stone that could be obtained in colors from light gray to pink, red and brown.
-It was used in the construction of hundreds of homes, churches, public buildings, monuments and other structures from the 1830s to the mid-1900s.
+Medina sandstone was widely used to pave the streets of early U.S. cities because it was hard enough to stand long and severe service, and in wearing, it maintained a flat, even surface where other common materials, such as granite, would wear round and acquire a smooth, slippery polish.
+The Medina stone was also a highly desirable building stone that could be obtained in colors from light gray to pink, red, and brown.
+It was used in the construction of hundreds of homes, churches, public buildings, monuments, and other structures from the 1830s to the mid-1900s.

 Geology

 The area in red denotes the location of Medina sandstone near the surface where it was conveniently quarried.

 Medina sandstone is an early Silurian (445-425 million years ago) stone deposited between the Ordovician Queenston Shale (below) and the mid Silurian Clinton Group (above).
 The stone is made up of quartzose sand in fine grains, cemented more or less strongly by siliceous and ferruginous matter.
 The prevailing color is a brown or brown-red, but gray-white and variegated red and white also are common shades.
-In texture the mass is usually fine-grained.
+In texture,the mass is usually fine-grained.
 The strata lie dipping at a small angle southward, and the stone is remarkably even bedded.
-At nearly all localities two systems of joints, at right angles to one another, divide the rock into blocks, which help the quarryman in his work.
+At nearly all localities there are two systems of joints, at right angles to one another, which divide the rock into blocks, making it relatively easy to mine.
 The stone is near the surface and easily quarried in a narrow band about 32 miles long that follows the path of the Erie Canal between Rochester and Lockport in Western New York.